What is the first thing that comes to mind when you think of educational toys for 2 year old’s?

 But if your child isn’t learning other skills needed for future success, it really doesn’t matter if your 2 year old can recite the alphabet.

-Children need a large vocabulary base in order to be successful during their elementary school years.
+Children need a large vocabulary base in order to be successful in the school years.
 This will make learning to read easier as well as to carry on conversations.

 Children must also develop problem solving skills, the ability to predict, fine and gross motor skills, the ability to ask and answer questions, and the list goes on.